-Inner ExplorerTM is a non-profit organization whose mission is to provide daily mindfulness programs for PreK-12 classrooms to help children develop self-awareness, self-control, resilience and compassion.
-Each series contains 90 audio-guided practices that can be used everyday by simply logging in and pressing play.
+Inner ExplorerTM is a non-profit organization whose mission is to provide mindfulness in schools for PreK-12 classrooms, helping children develop self-awareness, self-control, resilience and compassion.
+Each series contains 90 audio-guided practices that can be used every day by simply logging in and pressing play.
 Students and their teachers participate together in the brief (5-10 minute) daily practices.
 No prep, planning or curriculum changes required.

 As defined by the Collaborative for Academic, Social and Emotional Learning (CASEL): Social and emotional learning (SEL) is “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”Inner Explorer provides Mindfulness-Based Social Emotional Learning (MBSEL) programs for preschool through high school classrooms.
 An MBSEL evidence-based curriculum develops similar values to a traditional SEL curriculum, but the method is entirely different.
 An MBSEL program helps the children embody the lessons in a holistic and integrated way.
 By allowing the children to connect with their direct experiences, they learn to value their capacities, their potential and their voice.
 Values including compassion, kindness, self-control, enthusiasm, openness and tolerance spring naturally from this process.
 MBSEL provides the foundation for “Readiness to Learn” and for other SEL initiatives.